 - Lock your passport and other valuables in a hotel safe and carry a photocopy of your passport for identification purposes.

 - If you are held up, do not resist.

 Civil unrest/political tension

-Pedestrians, cyclists and drivers should exercise caution in Argentina.
+Pedestrians, cyclists and drivers should exercise caution.
 Many drivers ignore traffic lights and speed limits.

-Australians intending to travel from Argentina to Uruguay by road should monitor the local media, as land crossings are subject to blockades.
+If you intend to travel from Argentina to Uruguay by road, monitor the local media as land crossings can be blockaded.

 Domestic flights can be overbooked and technical problems at the airport can result in significant delays and missed connections.
 You should monitor local media reports for information.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the